 - If migrating from a Windows-based server, specify the method for installing the RPC agent (an application enabling Plesk Migrator to gather data):

 - Automatic (recommended).
 Plesk Migrator will try to deploy and start RPC agent on the source server using the built-in administrator account.
 In some cases, automatic deployment may fail (for example, due to firewall settings, or because the File and Printer Sharing or RPC services are disabled).
 If this happens, deploy the agent manually.

 - Manual.
 A link to download the RPC agent package will be provided.
 Download the package and install the agent on the source server manually.

 - Click Prepare Migration to proceed to the next step.
 Plesk Migrator will attempt to fetch the data about the different objects (domains, subscriptions, customer/reseller accounts, and hosting plans) found on the source server.
 If the connection fails, double-check the source server information, make sure that the connection is not blocked by firewall, and try again.

 Note that from this point onwards, you can leave the Migrator interface without losing your progress - the migration will remain in progress until you finish it explicitly.
 To continue from where you left off, click Server Management > Extensions > Plesk Migrator and then click the corresponding migration in the list.

-- You now find yourself on the Add subscriptions tab.
+- You now find yourself on the List of subscriptions tab.

 Here you must select the subscriptions to be migrated (note that you cannot migrate individual domains, the fewest number of objects you can migrate is a single subscription and all its domains).
-You can use one of the three available filters:
+You can use one of four available filters: